 While I was growing up there was no internet or social media sites.
 We couldn’t instantly connect with professionals that have the skills and credentials to help start up bloggers like me succeed.

-Now there’s a whole world of possibilities at our finger tips and I’ve had the privilege of connecting with these amazing individuals.
+Now there’s a whole world of possibilities at our finger tips and I’ve had the privilege of connecting with these amazing people.
 They say that when you surround yourself with positive people who are successful, you have a higher chance of succeeding yourself.
 This statement is very true.

 Leaders such as Gifford Thomas makes everyone around him feel good about themselves.
 The day I discovered him on LinkedIn I absolutely loved the message that he was sending out.